-- 1. The Degree of Master of Science (Mode C) is a degree in the Faculty of Commerce.
-The degree may be taken in any one of six specialisms Finance, Marketing, Human Resource Management, Information Technology, Project Management and Management.
-This programme is taught in Hong Kong and Singapore. - 2.
-The structure of the course comprises four generic or core subjects which must be taken by all participants, and four specialist subjects in accordance with the appropriate specialist stream. - 3.
-Within each subject of the programme there is a substantial project or applied research component in addition to the regular examination requirements. - 4.
-Entry to the programme is subject to acceptance by the Faculty and is restricted to candidates who possess (a) a University degree or (b) a professional qualification acceptable to the Faculty. - In exceptional circumstances, candidates who provide evidence of significant managerial experience, and hold qualifications deemed equivalent to a University degree or a recognised professional qualification, may be admitted to the programme. - 5.
-Honours may be awarded in each course and in the degree as a whole.
+- The Degree of Master of Science (Mode C) is a degree in the Faculty of Commerce.
+The degree may be taken in any one of ten specialisms - Finance, Marketing, Human Resource Management, Information Technology, Project Management, Management, Entrepreneurship, Logistics and Supply Chain Management, Health Services Management and Management Consultancy.
+This programme is taught in China and Singapore. - The structure of the course comprises four generic or core subjects, which must be taken by all participants, and four specialist subjects in accordance with the appropriate specialist stream. - 3.
+Within each subject of the programme there is a substantial project or applied research component in addition to the regular examination requirements. - Entry to the programme is subject to acceptance by the Faculty and is restricted to candidates who possess (a) a University degree or (b) a professional qualification acceptable to the Faculty. - In exceptional circumstances, candidates who provide evidence of significant managerial experience, or who hold qualifications deemed equivalent to a University degree or a recognised professional qualification, may be admitted to the programme. - Honours may be awarded in each course and in the degree as a whole.
 The honours standard in each course shall be in accordance with University regulations.